alegen/emersyx_irc/README.md

 ## Notes

-The `IRCBot` struct follows the APIs defined in the [emersyx_apis][1] repository, specifically those from the [emircapi][2] folder.
+The `IRCGateway` struct follows the APIs defined in the [emersyx_apis][1] repository, specifically those from the [emircapi][2] folder.

-The `NewIRCBot` function must be used to create new `IRCBot` instances.
-An example of how to use this function can be found in the `emirc/ircbot_test.go` file.
+The `NewIRCGateway` function must be used to create new `IRCGateway` instances.
+An example of how to use this function can be found in the `emirc/ircgw_test.go` file.

 ## Credits